molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 The crucial point is that ECMAScript module support may serve as a litmus test for several ECMAScript features and JavaScript APIs.
 The ECMAScript modules build is only downloaded and executed by the mentioned browsers.
 [We know what they are capable of](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) and may treat them as a baseline for the modern browser build.

 To support older browsers, transpiling ECMAScript 6+ code to ECMAScript 5 using Babel is a common practice.
 For our modern browser build, there is no need to.
-The targeted browsers fully support ECMAScript 6 and even some features of feature ECMAScript 7 (2016) and 8 (2017).
+The targeted browsers fully support ECMAScript 6 and even some features of ECMAScript 7 (2016) and 8 (2017).
 We can skip the transpilation completely if we stick to supported syntax features.
 We can also skip certain feature detection and omit polyfills for supported APIs.

 The resulting modern build is smaller and faster.
 It is a clear win to ship ECMAScript module code to browsers that support it.
 But it requires developers to compile and embed two builds: the ECMAScript modules build and the legacy build for browsers without ECMAScript module support.
 Since the code of the two builds may differ considerably, developers need to test and debug both.